LynHJ/Backtrader-ASX/README.md

 ## Summary

-1. The idea of using 20years-2years to run the strategy is that we encountered a financial crisis in 2008 and we have been through a covid period which hit gobal econimic hard.
-So if during the this down-award trenth, I still can get positive profit then I reckon my strategy is good to go.
+1. A project sources datasets from yahoo financial database and performs a process of python library- Backtrader.
+The idea of using 20years-2years to run the strategy is that we encountered a financial crisis in 2008 and we have been through a covid period which hit global economic hard.
+So, if during this down-award trend, I still can have a positive profit then I reckon my strategy is good to go.

-2. This process still has some defect.For example, to form up a great strategy is not just using two numbers to produce trading signals, and the earning of target mining companies actually depend on the demands from China,.etc.
+2. This process still has some defect.For example, to form up a great strategy is not just using two numbers to produce trading signals, and the earnings of target mining companies actually depend on the demands from China,.etc.

 ## Content: